Forex Trading System And Strategies

 Having said this, there are systems where such lines is in fact mechanical, because there’s a precise way of drawing it in the system.
 System trading is getting more mechanical over time, and thus we can all get good results with the same system.
 This is one of the best features about the newer trading systems.

 What you should do after you’ve learnt a system, is to trade the system on a demo account to ensure that:

 1. You know how to trade the system correctly, and

-1. What are the historical profits, either as pips per month, or as a dollar amount based on a float.
+1. What are the historical results, either as pips per month, or as a dollar amount based on a float.
 For dollar amounts quoted, you can express it as a percentage of the cash float.
-For example, if your cash float is $10 000, and the return per year is $50 000, then the system is returning 500% per annum.

 2. What is the maximum historical drawdown of the system, as pips or as a percentage of the cash float used.
 For example, if the maximum historical drawdown was $2000 based on a $10 000 float, then the drawdown is 20%.
 The maximum historical drawdown is the largest decrease in equity that has occurred in the past during backtesting or trading.

 3. What is the win–loss ratio.
 That is, the percentage of trades that are winners, compared to those that are losers.